 The states with the highest motor vehicle fatality rates for children and teens from 2014 through 2018 tend to be in sparsely populated states, like those in the Great Plains.
 And the more densely populated Northeast tends to have lower fatality rates.

 Less densely populated areas tend to be riskier for crash deaths, according to the Centers for Disease Control and Prevention, because seat belt use is not as common in rural areas.
 Cities, counties or states often roll out increased enforcement of seat belt laws to raise awareness, especially with young children.
-(AAA details child passenger safety laws by state for those who don’t know what rules are in place.)

 In more remote areas with less traffic, high speeds can also play a factor in increasing the risk for car crashes.